-• The delivered items have value to the client on a stand-alone basis;

-- The arrangement includes a general right of return relative to the delivered items, and - Delivery or performance of the undelivered items is considered probable and substantially in the control of the Company.
+- The delivered items have value to the client on a stand-alone basis: - The arrangement includes a general right of return relative to the delivered items, and - Delivery or performance of the undelivered items is considered probable and substantially in the control of the Company.

 Arrangement consideration is allocated at the inception of the arrangement to all deliverables on the basis of their relative selling price.
 Effective as of January 1, 2011, when applying the relative selling price method, the selling price for each deliverable is determined using (a) vendor-specific objective evidence of selling price, if it exists; or otherwise (b) third-party evidence of selling price.
 If neither vendor-specific objective evidence nor third-party evidence of selling price exists for a deliverable, then the best estimated selling price for the deliverable is used.
-Prior to January 1, 2011, only the vendor-specific objective evidence of selling a price to the separate units of accounting based on each unit's relative fair value.
+Prior to January 1, 2011, only the vendor-specific objective evidence of selling price was used.
+The arrangement consideration is allocated to the separate units of accounting based on each unit's relative fair value.
 Revenue is then recognized using a proportional-performance method, such as recognizing revenue based on relative fair value of products or services delivered, or on a straight-line basis as appropriate.
 If these criteria are not met, deliverables included in an arrangement are accounted for as a single unit of accounting and revenue and costs are deferred until the period in which the final deliverable is provided.

 Deliverables in our multiple-element arrangements include instrumentation equipment installation, training, extended warranty services or product maintenance contracts or consumable products.
 We have evaluated the deliverables in our multiple-element arrangements and concluded that they are separate units of accounting because the delivered item or items have value to the customer on a standalone basis and for an arrangement that includes a general right of return relative to the delivered item(s), delivery or performance of the undelivered item(s) is considered probable and substantially in our control.
 Revenues from installation and training are recognized as services are completed, based on vendor specific objective evidence (VSOE), which is determined by reference to the price customers pay when the services are sold separately.
 Revenues from extended warranty services or product maintenance contracts are recognized on a straight-line basis over the term of the contract, typically one year.
 VSOE of fair value of extended warranty services or product maintenance is determined based on the price charged for the maintenance and support when sold separately.
-Revenues from the instrumentation equipment and consumable products are recognized and there are no further performance obligations.
-VSOE of fair value of instrument and consumable products is determined based on the price charged for the instrumentation equipment and consumable products is determined based on the price charged for the instrumentation equipment and consumable products is determined based on the price charged for breach of contract.
+Revenues from the instrumentation equipment and consumable products are recognized when the products are delivered and there are no further performance obligations.
+VSOE of fair value of instrument and consumable products is determined based on the price charged for the instrument and consumables when sold separately.
+Certain of our reagent rental arrangements include termination provisions for breach of contract.
 However, these termination provisions would not impact recognized revenues.
 Our arrangements do not include any provisions for cancellation or refunds.